IMIMFUL-LabWHO/MiCoV/README.md

 ---

-# Result consolidation
+## Result consolidation

-After processing all samples, MiCov consolidates the individual outputs into analysis-wide result files.
+After all samples have been processed, MiCov consolidates the individual outputs into analysis-wide result files.

-Sample names are added to variant and coverage tables before the per-sample files are merged.
+Sample identifiers are added to the variant and coverage tables before the individual files are merged.

 The main consolidated outputs are written to: